jyoung3131/oss-project-explorer/doc/REPO_DESIGN_DECISIONS.md

 ## Usage of React and Vite

 This repository uses [React](https://en.wikipedia.org/wiki/React_(JavaScript_library)), a free and open source Javascript library for building web interfaces.
-For a nice example of using GravityKit, please see JHU's Open Source Project Catalog]().
+For a nice example of using GravityKit as an alternative, please see [JHU's Open Source Project Catalog](https://ospo.library.jhu.edu/open-source-project-catalog/).
 The choice of using React was made due to local expertise with React-based applications as well as its widespread usage and the availability of free tools and resources.

 An initial prototype for this repo used [Create React App (CRA)](https://github.com/facebook/create-react-app), an MIT-licensed tool that allows for easy creation of React applications.
 The current version of this repository uses [Vite](https://vitejs.dev/guide/) because it is considered "more modern" by some web developers and because it typically is faster to resolve and render Javascript dependencies.
 For a comparison of the two development frameworks, please [see this blog post](https://blog.logrocket.com/vite-3-vs-create-react-app-comparison-migration-guide/).